 DriveBC lists current road and weather conditions for BC’s highways, with all closures and construction noted.
 There are webcam links too.

 Wildfires can develop close to highways, forcing road closures.
 This happened on the Coquihalla Highway back in 2021.
-As one of the main routes between BC’s Lower Mainland and Interior regions, this had a significant impact on many summer travelers.
+As one of the main routes between BC’s Lower Mainland and Interior regions, this had a significant impact on many summer travellers.

 Offline Google Maps

-If you don’t already have the habit of downloading relevant Google Maps sections for travel, make sure you do when travelling BC in wildfire season.
+If you don’t already have the habit of downloading relevant Google Maps sections for travel, make sure you do when travelling BC in the wildfire season.

 In the event of a road closure, these maps may prove to be very helpful when planning an alternative route.
-Phone signal can be very limited outside of urban areas in BC, even on major highways.
+Phone signals can be very limited outside of urban areas in BC, even on major highways.